skiphansen/pano_z80/README.md

-# Retro Z80 computer for the Pano Logic Thin Client
+# Retro Z80 computer for the Panologic Thin Client
 ![Pano](./assets/pano.png)

-This project creates a Z80 based computer from a Pano Logic thin client by loading a new bit image into the Pano FPGA, no other modifications are needed.
+This project creates a Z80 based computer from a Panologic thin client by loading a new bit image into the Pano FPGA, no other modifications are needed.

 Features: